RachelMHoffman/XD-Web-Project-Chorus/README.md

 <h2 style="font-size: 18px">THE CHALLENGE</h2>

 The inquiry from Chorus was for a design that is approachable enough to attract anyone interested in surfing for the fun of it, while also appealing to those with more competitive goals.
 They wanted a website built with the aim to first, and foremost, sell the company's products.
 The inquiry requested a Landing Page with the goal of maximizing conversions, an About Page, Shop Page, and a Privacy Policy page.
-They requested the Call to Action to be convincing users to call the company for more information.
+They requested the Landing Page draw the user's attention to the option of calling the company for more information.
 They also preferred a minimalist design that incorporates their brand color, blue.

 <h2 style="font-size: 18px">BRAND GUIDELINES</h2>